apache/parquet-format/CONTRIBUTING.md

    step.
 The implementations must be made available publicly, and they should be fit for inclusion (for example, they were submitted as a pull request against the target repository and committers gave positive reviews).
-Reports on the benefits from closed source implementations are welcome and help in deciding x
+Reports on the benefits from closed source implementations are welcome and can help lend weight to features desirability but are not sufficient for acceptance of a new feature.

 Unless otherwise discussed, it is expected the implementations will be developed from their respective main branch (i.e. backporting is not required), to demonstrate that the feature is mergeable to its implementation.

-3. After the first two steps are complete a formal vote is held on dev@parquet.apache.org to officially ratify the feature.
+3. Ratification: After the first two steps are complete a formal vote is held on dev@parquet.apache.org to officially ratify the feature.
 After the vote passes the format change is merged into the `parquet-format` repository and it is expected the changes from step 2 will also be merged soon after